“I ask that you’ll know the love of Christ that is beyond knowledge so that you will be filled entirely with the fullness of God.” Ephesians 3:19

 But a “relationship” with God?
 That seemed to elude me.

 It also seems to me I had a lot of company.
 Many of those around me seemed to have the same … “lack.”
 I learned much about the Bible, I learned actual Bible content, I developed good, healthy, and challenging relationships with good, healthy, and challenging people.
 But there was this hesitation about delving into the inner life of the soul.
 It just sounded … weird.
 And no one seemed to want to talk about it.
 The response was generally, “study the Bible more.”

 By the way, they were not wrong.
 It is a Good Thing to know, understand, and be constantly aware of what the Bible has to say.
 But there are Bible experts who have no relationship with God.
 I don’t want to be one of those.

 So the promise was made to have a personal relationship with Jesus but there were few in my circle who could help me do that.

 I’ve spent many years recognizing, repenting, and cooperating in repairing that flat spot of my spiritual life.
 The inner life, both in my own inner (as the classic contemplatives called it) “disordered affections,” as well as opening up that inner life for God to truly dwell – that has been a big part of my spiritual life for over a decade.

 You know something?
 Jesus still stands at the door and knocks (Rev. 3:20) – he wants to come into our lives.
 Fully.
 All the way in.
+Especially for his followers.
 Feel free to refer to the classic tract, “My Heart, Christ’s Home.”

 The verse above speaks to that journey of mine.
 Perhaps, yours as well.
 To be filled entirely with the fullness of God is a frightening and intimidating thing.
 I ‘know’ enough to know that.
-Yet Paul prays for that to happen for the people of this particular church.
+Yet Paul prays for that to happen for the people of this particular church in Ephesus.